 The conference is COMPLETELY FREE and includes free lunch and free snacks for all participants.
-We hope that many faculty AND students, especially community college students, will come, and we also hope that they will consider giving a talk at the conference, even without any previous experience doing so.
+We hope that many faculty AND community college students, will come and consider giving a talk at the conference, even without any previous experience doing so.

 The registration deadline is Saturday, March 10th, 2018.